 It’s no secret that insurance companies use height and weight ratios to determine how much premium they’re going to charge or to determine if they’re even going to offer life insurance coverage at all.
 In fact, height and weight ratios (also known as "body mass index," or BMI) are one of the first things considered by a life insurance underwriter.
-Which means that it can be more difficult to get life insurance if you’re overweight or obese!
-However, we specialize in aligning our clients with the most overweight or obese friendly high risk life insurance companies in the marketplace.
+Which means that it can be more difficult to get life insurance if you're overweight or obese!
+However, we specialize in aligning our readers with the most overweight or obese friendly high risk life insurance companies in the marketplace.

 But do not despair, being overweight or obese when it comes to getting life insurance isn't the end of the world.
 There are many other conditions out there that are far more serious that being overweight, you'll just need to be aware that your weight may make you a higher risk applicant—and raise your life insurance rates—which is why you really need to be careful with who choose to apply for life insurance with.

 For example, ask any life insurance agent which insurance company is best for those who have:

 And they'll be sure to have a recommendation for you as to which life insurance company will best "cater" to any one of these particular conditions.
 However, ask that same agent which insurance carrier is the most "lenient" when it comes to those who are obese, and the most likely answer you'll get is, "all insurance companies are the same," which simply isn't the case!

 What’s not largely known is that not all life insurance companies use the same height and weight (BMI) ratios when determining their rate classes.
 Which means that even if you are considered obese by one life insurance company you may not be considered obese by them all, depending on their BMI scale.
 This makes finding the best life insurance for overweight applicants much simpler when you work with an agent.